Globe Mallow Plant: Native Perennial With a Floral Surprise

-This shrubby, perennial is native to the deserts of North America and are extremely drought tolerant.
+This shrubby perennial is native to the deserts of North America and are extremely drought tolerant.
 However they look their best when given supplemental water.
 Mine are connected to my drip irrigation system.
-Globe Mallow reaches a mature size of approximately 3 ft tall and wide when in flower.
+Globe mallow reaches a mature size of approximately 3 feet tall and wide when in flower.

-For those of you who live in a colder climate then my zone 9a garden, Globe Mallow is cold hardy to 0 degrees F. Plant in full sun and well-drained soil.
+For those of you who live in a colder climate than my zone 9a garden, Globe mallow is cold hardy to 0 degrees F. Plant in full sun and well-drained soil.
 They can even handle hot, reflected heat, but will grow somewhat leggy if over watered or planted in the shade.

 However, they are also available in a rainbow of other colors ranging from red, purple, pink, white and varying shades in between.

 I have red, pink and white flowering globe mallows in my garden.
 So, how do you select a specific color of globe mallow?
 Well, that can be a bit tricky.
 Although the most common color is orange, you can also get some that come in a variety of other colors.
 Nurseries do offer globe mallows that come in other colors besides orange, but cannot tell you what color you will get until the plant begins to bloom.
 Now there are two different varieties that do come in red (Louis Hamilton) and pink (Papago Pink), but otherwise you will have no idea what color you will end up with, unless you buy them when they are in flower.